Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 Enterprise Resource Planning of Supply Chain (ERP) refers to the integration of cross-business processes in an organization using a single software solution.
 In the context of supply chain management, ERP refers to how companies can efficiently use their resources such as materials, labor and financial resources to optimize the supply chain.

 As part of SCM, ERP provides a central platform on which all relevant information about the supply chain can be collected, analyzed and managed.
 The ERP system can link different business areas such as procurement, production, warehousing, sales and finance.
-This enables companies to better plan their inventories, shorten delivery times, avoid bottlenecks and increase efficiency along the entire supply chain.
+This enables companies to plan their inventories better, shorten delivery times, avoid bottlenecks and increase efficiency along the entire supply chain.

 Warehouse Management Systems (WMS) are software solutions designed specifically for the efficient management of warehouses and distribution centers.
 They offer a range of functions, including inventory management, placement of goods, picking, packing, shipping and inventory management.